Zeioth/openwebui-extensibles/benchmarks.md

         return {"url": url, "error": str(e), "score": 0}
 ```

-Then modify the crawler function
+Then add this to the entry point search_and_crawl function

 ```python
 # Store query keywords for scoring